Join us for a prenatal workshop offered April 27!

 Perhaps the most important tip for pumping is to have a setup that allows you to do other things you enjoy (like snuggling your baby) or need to do (like commuting) while you pump.
 In order for this to happen, you absolutely need a hands free bra.
 Otherwise, you'll find yourself skipping or shortening pump sessions due to the inconvenience of having to be tied to a machine and holding your flanges for extended periods.
-We highly recommend the Kindred Bravely Sublime Pumping/Breastfeeding Bra or the Momcozy budget alternative .
+We recommend the Kindred Bravely Sublime Pumping/Breastfeeding Bra or the Momcozy budget alternative .
 If possible, purchase the Spectra S1 so that you don't have to be connected to an outlet.
 After its charged, the Spectra S1 will run for at least three hours on its built-in battery.
 If you have the Spectra S2, you can buy a car adapter plug for just $10 and get a long extension cord for home use.
 When you have a portable pump, your options for pumping multiply - you can pump while walking around the house, in the car, or in bed!

 Holding your baby while pumping also helps you multitask and pump more successfully.
 You can snuggle your newborn on your chest in between the pump flanges or position them on your lap for a bottle while pumping.
 Check out the tips in this video: